A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Numerical evaluation of the methods

 \section{Numerical evaluation of the methods}

-We generate data from various distributions of $X$, $T$ and $C$ to compare the power and type 1 error of the following methods: OPT-HSIC, wHSIC, zHSIC and CPH.
-CPH stands for the Cox proportional hazards model with a test of significance of the coefficient corresponding to the covariate.
-In each scenario we let the $n$ values range from $n=20$ to $n=400$ in intervals of $20$.
-To obtain $p$-values in the three HSIC based methods we use a permutation test with 1999 permutations.
+We generate data from various distributions of $X$, $T$ and $C$ to compare the power and type 1 error rate of optHSIC, wHSIC, zHSIC and CPH.
+CPH stands for the Cox proportional hazards likelihood ratio test.
+In each scenario, we let the sample size range from $n=40$ to $n=400$ in intervals of $40$.
+To obtain $p$-values in the three HSIC-based methods we use a permutation test with 1999 permutations.
 We reject the null hypothesis if our obtained $p$-value is less than $0.05$.
+In the main paper, we present results of rejection rates under distributions that are chosen such that approximately $60\%$ of the observations are observed ($\delta=1$).
+We investigate the rejection rates under varying censoring regimes in Section \ref{sec:appendix:varying_censoring} of the Appendix.